d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ## Markov Models and $n$-grams

 Before we discuss solutions involving deep learning we need some more terminology and concepts.
 Recall our discussion of Markov Models in the previous section.
-Let's apply this to language modeling.
+Let us apply this to language modeling.
 A distribution over sequences satisfies the Markov property of first order if $p(w_{t+1}|w_t, \ldots w_1) = p(w_{t+1}|w_t)$.
 Higher orders correspond to longer dependencies.
 This leads to a number of approximations that we could apply to model a sequence:

 $$
 \begin{aligned}